barumau/panlingue/eng/esperanti_i_pandunia.md

 |                    | malfermita = open(ed) | naskita = born        |

-### Pandunia roots are classless
+### Panlingue roots are classless

-The roots are classless in Pandunia, so there's no need to memorize whether for example kay- (open) is basically a verb or an adjective.
+The roots are classless in Panlingue, so there's no need to memorize whether for example kay- (open) is basically a verb or an adjective.
 Word class is added by adding the appropriate ending: -i for adjectives or stative verbs, -a for active verbs and -u for passive verbs.